Research Student Supervision

 Former UCL PhD students:

 Melanie Garson, “The Third Pillar: Supporting Settlements to End Protracted Conflicts” (primary supervisor), 2009-2017.
-Now at UCL, London.
+Now at the Institute for Global Change and at UCL, London.

 Hannah Smidt, “The Impact of International Peacekeeping on Election-Related Violence in Post-Civil War Countries” (co-supervisor), 2013-2017.
-Now at GIGA, Hamburg.
+Now at University of St. Gallen.